stepan-demchyshyn/perovskite_subgroup/README.md

 ### Media independent

 Color rendering might vary from screen to screen as well as be cosiderably different when printed on paper.
-While it is impossible to predict how the reader will se eyour research it is still a good practive to consider potential pitfalls and select colors different in hue and value.
+While it is impossible to predict how the reader will see your research it is still a good practive to consider potential pitfalls and select colors different enough so that they will look good both on screen and printed on paper.

 ### Aesthetically appealing

 Great combination of colors can help to highlight the important part of your research as well as make it stand out among a number of other publications.
 Aesthetics are a matter of preference and are largely subjective.
-A good idea is to get feeback from your colleagues or suppervisor and see how other find yoru selection of colors.
+A good idea is to get feeback from your colleagues or suppervisor and see how others like your selection of colors.

 ### Ready made color scheme examples